Phobeus1/chatbot/README.md

 # chatbot
 Python Script for generating HTTP and SSH traffic in a lab.
 Pulls a list of web pages that you define and logs into Cisco device and runs a command.

-Use:
+# Instructions:

-Install Requirements
+- Install Requirements

-pip install -r requirements
+`pip install -r requirements`

+- Edit includes.py file to specify URLs and SSH information

+- Run using python3

+`python3 chatbot.py`